The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Introduction

-When comparing hyperparameter values, different performance metrics may be of importance.
-Large pretraining runs have often been done with only one (or less) pass over available data \citep{NEURIPS2020_1457c0d6}.
-For such a run, some of the most important metrics are training stability, optimization speed, compute efficiency, etc. However, there is a potential shift towards multi-epoch training because of limited high-quality data \citep{villalobos2024position,kim2025pretraininginfinitecompute}.
-In addition, parts of the post-training pipeline are multi-epoch with high potential for overfitting \citep{xiao2025rethinkingconventionalwisdommachine}.
-For multi-epoch training, including pretraining under data constraints \citep{kim2025pretraininginfinitecompute}, generalization properties are important, such as the gap between validation and train losses.
+The answer depends on the performance criterion.
+Large pretraining runs have often used only one pass, or less, over available data \citep{NEURIPS2020_1457c0d6}, where stability, optimization speed, and compute efficiency are primary concerns.
+In contrast, limited high-quality data can make multi-epoch training increasingly useful \citep{villalobos2024position,kim2025pretraininginfinitecompute}, and parts of the post-training pipeline are explicitly multi-epoch and prone to overfitting \citep{xiao2025rethinkingconventionalwisdommachine}.
+In such regimes, including pretraining under data constraints \citep{kim2025pretraininginfinitecompute}, generalization quantities such as the train-validation gap are of interest.

-Given the existing, and potentially rising (after leaving the spotlight for a while) importance of multi-epoch training, we theoretically investigate how the choice of $(\beta_1, \beta_2)$ and batch size $b$ can affect loss landscape sharpness, a correlate of generalization \citep{Jiang2020Fantastic,foret2021sharpnessaware}.
-To the best of our knowledge, this is the first such investigation.
-We extend the framework of the implicit bias of memory \citep{cattaneo2025howmemoryoptimization}, targeting specifically mini-batch noise effects.